CAREERS IN SOCIAL WORK 1: Emily Ball Jabbour (MS’06)

 I assume you chose the Policy concentration?

-Did your field placements at CUSSW support your professional development?
+Did your practicum placements at CUSSW support your professional development?

 In my first year I was placed at a grassroots domestic violence program in downtown Brooklyn for Haitian and Caribbean women.
 I provided counseling and case management services.
 In my second year I selected to be at Children’s Rights, a legal organization that pursues class action lawsuits against child welfare systems.
 Children’s Rights also has a small policy shop that would sometimes work with the legal team, but mainly handles child welfare policy advocacy.
 My experience at Children’s Rights taught me the way policy making works in terms of the relationships between federal, state, and local officials in the child welfare context.
 I also learned a lot about government bureaucracy.